 - The number of issuers rated 'CCC+' and lower has decreased to 13 as of September 2024, or 9.6% of the speculative-grade universe.
 Four of the 13 risky credits have a negative outlook.

-- Financing conditions loosened further in the second quarter, spurring some 'CCC+' and lower rated issuance for the first time since November 2021.
+- Financing conditions loosened further in the third quarter, spurring some 'CCC+' and lower rated issuance for the first time since November 2021.
 Risky credits tapped the market for refinancing purposes, and should be able to keep doing so provided macroeconomic and political uncertainties and geopolitical risks do not worsen.

 - Forecasted financial ratios point to gradual deleveraging and a pick-up in liquidity profiles and interest coverage ratios.
 But this will be to the detriment of capital expenditure in 2025-2026.